Doggie Dash Portland

 Tom McCall Waterfront Park, Portland

-The Walk: Choose between a 1.5 mile flat loop around the park or a 2.5 mile loop that traverses the Hawthorne Bridge and Steel Bridge.
+The Walk/Run: Choose between a 1.5 mile flat loop around the park or a 2.5 mile loop that traverses the Hawthorne Bridge and Steel Bridge.
 Runners are asked to lead the pack by starting your route at 9 a.m.
-Waves start every 15 minutes between 9 a.m.–10:15 a.m.
-For your safety, attendees who wish to walk the course must do so by 10:15 a.m.
-The course will reopen to traffic and will not be monitored by course officials after that time.
+Waves start every 15 minutes between 9–10:15 a.m.
+For your safety, attendees who wish to walk the course must join one of the waves.
+The course will reopen to traffic and will not be monitored by course officials after 10:15 a.m.

-The Pet Festival: Open to all registered Dashers, the festival features animal-loving local businesses, food trucks, family-friendly activities, a libation station for 21+, live music, and contests for you and your pup!
-Make sure you stop by the Xfinity Photo Booth for a keepsake pic.
-Dashers who fundraised $500+ can enjoy complimentary goodies in the VIP Booth, sponsored by Terry Morrison - Stifel.
+The Pet-Friendly Festival: Open to all registered Dashers, the festival features animal-loving local businesses, food trucks, dog agility course, family-friendly activities, a Libation Station for 21+, live music, and contests for you and your pup!
+Make sure you stop by the Photo Booth for a keepsake pic.
+Dashers who fundraised $500+ can enjoy complimentary treats in the VIP Tent, including goodies and perks!

 Festival Schedule